1775 - The mother of the Prophet Joseph Smith, Lucy Mack, was born on this day in Gilsum, New Hampshire.

 1847 - The pioneer company spent the day making repairs and resting near Fort Bridger in preparation for the final leg of their journey to the valley of the Great Salt Lake.

-1856 - The Saints that later make up the Martin Handcart company arrive at Iowa City, Iowa, to outfit themselves for their journey west to Utah.
+1856 - The Saints that would later make up the Martin Handcart company arrive at Iowa City, Iowa, to outfit themselves for their journey west to Utah.

 1912 - Church member Alma Richards, representing the United States, wins a gold medal in the high jump at the Olympic Games held in Sweden.
 He is the first Latter-day Saint to win an Olympic medal.